 Online reference materials play a critical role in today’s education.
 They provide teachers with a sense of comfort in knowing that the learners under their guidance and tuition will be accessing trustworthy, authoritative, relevant content that is free from bias and enjoyable to read.

-Katherine Cross, Librarian at Lightning Ridge Central School, has been using Britannica School with the Stage 1 classes during their library lessons.
-Recently, their topic has been “The Past in the Present”.
-Students used Britannica School’s Primary Level to research different technological devices and explain how it works, how it has made life easier and how the technology has changed over time.
+Katherine Cross, Librarian at Lightning Ridge Central School, has been using Britannica School with her Stage 1 classes during their library lessons.
+Recently, their topic has been “The Past in the Present”, where students used Britannica School’s Primary Level to research different technological devices and explain how they worked, how they made life easier and how the technology has changed over time.

 On a whole the students I have been working with love using Britannica.